 Civil Partnership Divorce & Dissolution

-If you're contemplating the possibility of ending your marriage, it's a good idea to get some legal advice before doing so to get a clear understanding of the options available to you in respect of divorce, as well as in relation to the division of matrimonial assets and arrangements relating to the children.
+If you're contemplating the possibility of ending your civil partnership, it's a good idea to get some legal advice before doing so to get a clear understanding of the options available to you in respect of divorce, as well as in relation to the division of matrimonial assets and arrangements relating to the children.

 The process can be daunting, but our aim is to provide you with practical guidance, allowing you to tackle each aspect step by step.